U.S. Emissions Fell Last Year But Progress on Climate Action is Bleak

 And, scientists warn, it remains unclear exactly how much methane — another greenhouse gas — is emitted in the process of transporting natural gas.
 If the larger estimates prove correct, the advantages of natural gas over coal could be greatly diminished.

-A bigger problem may be that the improvements in the power sector hasn’t extended elsewhere.
+A bigger problem may be that the improvements in the power sector haven’t extended elsewhere.
 The power sector accounts for about a quarter of U.S. emissions while transportation, industry, agriculture and buildings make up the rest.
 Emissions in those sectors stagnated last year and would likely require policy fixes to force a change in direction.
 Meanwhile, the Trump administration has reversed a slew of policies that would have driven a reduction in emissions while simultaneously seeking to take credit when emissions have fallen.

 All of these factors lead to a bleak picture for climate action in the U.S. The Obama administration pledged in 2015 to reduce U.S. greenhouse gas emissions by at least 26% from 2005 levels by 2025.
 At the time, the goal was seen as a conservative target that future administrations would improve upon.
 But last year’s emissions suggest that the window to achieve those reductions is closing quickly.
 From now until 2025, the U.S. would need to reduce emissions approximately 3% annually to meet that target, according to the Rhodium report.